Call for postdocs

 Supervisors with profiles

 I am a full professor in Latvian linguistics at the Faculty of Humanities, University of Latvia.
-My team consists of linguists who are researchers at the ongoing Latvian Council of Science Fundamental and Applied Research programme project ā€œDatabase of Latvian Morphemes and Derivational Models (DLMDM)ā€ and the Department of Latvian and Baltic Studies.
+I work with a team of linguists on the Latvian Council of Science project ā€œDatabase of Latvian Morphemes and Derivational Models (DLMDM)ā€ and with the Department of Latvian and Baltic Studies.

-My research interests include morphology, derivational morphology, morphosyntax and morphophonology, functional grammar, pragmatics, modality, and evidentiality.
-My main research is focused on Latvian grammar and theory of grammar.
+My research interests include morphology, derivational morphology, morphosyntax, morphophonology, functional grammar, pragmatics, modality, and evidentiality.
+My main work focuses on Latvian grammar and the theory of grammar.

 CV: https://research.lu.lv/en/persons/andra-kalnača/